bsaf/dev-notes/chrome-extensions.md

 ## Running code on installation

-To do this, listen for runtime.onInstalled within the background script.
+To run code when the extension is first installed, listen for `runtime.onInstalled` within the background script.

 ```
   chrome.runtime.onInstalled.addListener(function() {